segmentio/segment-docs/src/connections/destinations/catalog/actions-google-analytics-4-web/index.md

 ### Page Views

-The 'Page Views' advanced setting prevent page_views included in the gtag.js snippet from being sent, not the Segment snippet.
-If you are seeing duplicate page_views in your GA4 dashboard, you need to enable this setting.
-If you enable this setting it is expected that page_views will still be sent from the Segment snippet.
-In order to prevent these page views, you will need to edit or disable the preset 'Set Configuration Fields' mapping.
+The 'Page Views' advanced setting prevents the `page_view` included in the gtag.js snippet from being sent, not Segment's `analytics.page()` event available in the Analytics.js snippet by default.
+If you keep this setting enabled, it is expected that once the page loads, two `page_view` events will still be sent to the GA4 SDK, one from the Segment snippet and one from gtag.js snippet.
+If you are seeing duplicate `page_view` events in your GA4 dashboard, you need to:

+1. Disable the 'Page Views' advanced setting (set to False) so only Segment's `analytics.page()` is sent to the GA4 SDK.

+Or

+2. Edit or disable the preset 'Set Configuration Fields' mapping so only the `page_view` included in the gtag.js snippet is sent to GA4 SDK.